 With a libretto by Temistocle Solera, the 1846 opera tells the story of the king of the Huns and his brutal invasion of Italy during the fifth century.
 Yet the title character is more than the murderous criminal whose legend has come down to us through the ages.
 The opera makes him a multi-dimensional, even sympathetic character, with much of the work's running time (2 hours, 20 minutes) devoted to the love triangle involving Attila, the warrior princess Odabella and Foresto, the knight of Aquileia whom Odabella loves.

 Tuesday's performance, which repeats through July 1, introduced a new production by Italian film and theater director Gabriele Lavia.
-Co-produced by San Francisco and Italy's Teatro alla Scala, where
+Co-produced by San Francisco and Italy's Teatro alla Scala, where it premiered last year, Lavia's staging presents the opera in classic Italian dramatic terms, with a few contemporary touches.

 Lavia and his designers -- Alessandro Camera (sets), Christopher Maravich (lighting) and Andrea Viotti (costumes) -- suggest the fifth century in the opening prologue, as Attila makes his first appearance in a dark city strewn with broken stone steps and bodies on pikes.
 Subsequent scenes, such as one near Attila's camp, add layers of dark foliage.
 The Act II banquet brings a ballet by dreadlocked priestesses.
 Lavia sets the fateful third act in an old Italian movie house showing "Sign of the Pagan," a 1954 Hollywood epic starring Jack Palace as Attila.